bogdan-szabo-sociomantic/ocean-1/README.rst

   with ``libreadline``. readline is a powerful library for reading the user-input from the console.
 It provides many functionalities including browsing the input history, text auto-completion and much more.

+``ocean.sys.GetIfAddrs``
+  New module with ``getAddressForInterface`` function to fetch the IP address of the given interface as a string.

 v1.14 (2014-06-20)
 ------------------